Norton Seal Rural log home on a sunny day near an evergreen forest.

 Distance From a Fire Department

 A remote log cabin may cost you more to insure because of the distance from a fire department.
 This typically means your claims risk is higher due to the inability to control a house fire effectively, especially when the house is made mostly of wood.
-The likelihood of a total loss on the home due to a fire is much higher if the fire department can’t reach the house in time to put it out.
+The likelihood of a total loss of the home due to a fire is much higher if the fire department can’t reach the house in time to put it out.

 Materials Used on Roof

 Depending on the materials used to build the roof of your log cabin, you may pay more for its insurance.
-Impact resistant roofing can help bring your premium down due to its sturdiness, while using wood shake or shingle can cause the price to rise due to flammability.
+Impact-resistant roofing can help bring your premium down due to its sturdiness while using wood shake or shingle can cause the price to rise due to flammability.

 Type of Logs and Fire Rating